katydecorah/katydecorah.github.io/_posts/2013-12-06-heroes-queue.md

 At first glance, I knew I wanted to somehow play around with the Dribbble shot [Heroes Queue by Antonas Deduchovas](http://drbl.in/jzgO), but I also knew that I didn’t want to do the grunt work.
 So I opened up a spreadsheet in Google Drive.

 ## Google spreadsheets to the rescue
 In a new spreadsheet, I resized the rows and columns to 25 and turned word text off.
-Now I had a grid, unscathed by length text.
-I opened the shot in Photoshop and adjusted the grid to closely match each bit of the image.
+Now I had a grid, unscathed by lengthy text.
+I opened the shot in Photoshop and added a grid to closely match each bit of the image.

 ## Format > Conditional formatting
-Before this project, I had known about this cool feature in Google Spreadsheets, *conditional formatting*.
+Before this project, I had known about a cool feature in Google Spreadsheets, *conditional formatting*.
 You can set conditions in the spreadsheet to style a cell based on a string or digit.
-If there is a match then the background color or font color of that cell can change according to your rule.
+If there is a match then the background color or font color of that cell will change according to your rule.

 ![Conditional Formatting](https://dl.dropbox.com/s/h6mgo2u12t0ndi3/conditional-formatting.png)